navibyte/geospatial/dart/geobase/README.md

 geographical entities*.

 Coordinate reference systems are identified by `String` identifiers.
-Such ids specified by registries like [The EPSG dataset](https://epsg.org/).
+Such ids are specified by registries like [The EPSG dataset](https://epsg.org/).

 The package also contains `CoordRefSys` class that has constant instaces for: